Software Development

 Design examples

 Intros are cancer but this one is short at least.
-You can click to dynamically change the layout (desktop view only) so a concept with no purpose.
-The drawings of staff look like wojaks.
-The 'About' page doesn't use a scroll bar or scroll concept indicating there is more to see, we'll see other sites do.
+You can change the layout (desktop view only) so a concept with no purpose.
+The 'About' page doesn't use a scroll concept indicating there is more to see, we'll see other sites do.
 The reel is laggy/broken on desktop I got a white box that expanded to fill up my screen and only noticed it had content when I went back to it after.
-This reel should be on the landing page instead of the wojaks or simply their portfolio on the landing page.
-There is a useless FAQ for each designer with some answers not finished and it's not even a relevant FAQ as I'm sure nobody is asking them what essential podcast we should be listening to.
+This reel of their work should be on the landing page instead of the wojak drawings.
+There's a FAQ concept here with no purpose at all, a FAQ is frequently asked questions like how does the design process work what can I expect working with you guys, etc. It is not 'What made you laugh today?'.

 There's a journal with no recent updates which tells me they had a limited contract with this developer and now that it's over nobody knows how to update the journal.
 This is the curse of all bespoke software and why most businesses prefer to simply have an Instagram or Facebook page because then at least they can update it themselves.
-A good developer (that's you) would make this a permanent feature and easy for them to upload.
-The LinkedIn link is broken and I don't think these guys even have a group LinkedIn they are a collaboration of different freelance designers, another mistake.
-The contact page should be some kind of form for directing the communication and a phone number as I never trust any business that doesn't have one.
+A good developer (that's you) would make this easy for them to update.

 The purpose of this site is a freelance web designer showcasing a portfolio.